Selene Wellbeing Experienced Psychotherapist and Yoga Therapist Specialising in Anxiety, Stress, Depression and Trauma Glasgow & Shotts, Lanarkshire

 If you are struggling with anxiety, support is available and lasting change is possible

-Anxiety can feel overwhelming but you don't need to manage it alone, if anxiety is affecting your sleep, relationships, work or daily life, therapy can help you make sense of what is happening and begin to feel more in control again.
-I have availability for psychotherapy and therapeutic yoga appointments to specifically address anxiety in Glasgow and Shotts, you can reach out by the contact page or call me directly.
+Anxiety can feel overwhelming but you don't need to manage it alone, if anxiety is affecting your sleep, relationships, work or daily life, therapy can help you make sense of what is happening and feel more in control again.
+I have availability for psychotherapy and therapeutic yoga appointments to specifically address anxiety in Glasgow and Shotts, you can reach out by the contact page or call me directly to arrange your first appointment.

 click